phamjoe/w2d2/tiny-app-project/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server the `node express_server.js` command.

+## Features
+- Register an account to be able to shorten URLs
+- Modify the URL
+- Delete the URL from your list
+- Tracks how many users used your shortened URL
+- Tracks each unique visitor that used your links
+- Shows when the link was created

 ## Final Product
 !["Screenshot of URLs page" ](https://github.com/phamjoe/w2d2/blob/master/tiny-app-project/docs/urls-page.png)
 !["Screenshot of URLs by ID page"](https://github.com/phamjoe/w2d2/blob/master/tiny-app-project/docs/urls-id-page.png)